vlc-qt/vlc-qt/docs/contributing.md

   ```
 - Use similar coding style as you see in existing code, notably:

+  - use provided clang-format config (mostly based on LLVM coding style)
   - use 4 spaces indentation not tabs
   - private variables have underscore as a prefix ```_vlcInstance```
   - all public functions should be documented, for better readability put each